toolleeo/cli-apps/README.md

 * [docker](https://docs.docker.com/) - Self-sufficient runtime for containers.
 * [fkill-cli](https://github.com/sindresorhus/fkill-cli) - Simple cross-platform process killer.
 * [has](https://github.com/kdabir/has) - Checks presence of various command line tools on the PATH and reports their installed version.
-* [hiSHtory](https://github.com/ddworken/hishtory) - A better shell history that stores context (directory, succeeded or failed, how long it took, etc).
-The history is stored locally and end-to-end encrypted for syncing to other computers.
-* [hstr](https://github.com/dvorka/hstr) - A tool for managing the history, powerful visual search and execution of previous commands, history editing capabilities.
 * [hypershell](https://github.com/holepunchto/hypershell) - Spawn shells anywhere.
 Fully peer-to-peer, authenticated, and end to end encrypted.
 * [just](https://github.com/casey/just) - Handy way to save and run project-specific commands.
 * [killport](https://github.com/jkfran/killport) - A command-line tool to easily kill processes running on a specified port.